The University of Massachusetts Lowell's Division of Online

 instructor and student attitudes should also be directed to EOO staff.

-Students are responsible for adhering to the polices of the University regarding equal and fair treatment.
+Students are responsible for adhering to the policies of the University regarding equal and fair treatment.